 Soon you will notice the skin peeling off from the tomatoes.
-Using a spoon take remove them from hot water and give them a cold bath by dropping them in cold water.
+Using a slotted spoon remove tomatoes from hot water and give them a cold bath by dropping in cold water.
 This will speed up the peeling process.

 Peel off the tomato skin and discard.
 Using a sharp knife chop the juicy flesh of tomatoes.

 And dry spices.

 To make the masala - add ghee to a hot pan, add whole spices and cumin seeds.

 As they start to sputter, add ginger-garlic paste.
 Mix and saute for 5-6 SECONDS.
 Stir in onion paste and mix.